Stuff90/js-uuid/README.md

 ### Installation

-If using CommonJS then simply require angular-uuid as per usual, prior to setting up your AngularJS modules (but after including angular):
+If using CommonJS then simply require js-uuid as per usual:

 ```
 npm install --save js-uuid